 There are many processes (e.g., procurement, license management, asset management, service requests and service integration) that will need to be redesigned to support the much more frequent needs for managing your IT landscape on a continuous basis.
 You also need rock-solid vendor relationship management, including a central place to store all the end user states (current state vs. available state).
 From a technical perspective, this means you will need to ensure you are on top of your asset information at all times and be proactive rather than reactive!

 As IT landscapes become increasingly complex and harder to manage, big bang migrations and ad-hoc hardware refreshes are no longer a feasible option.
 Evergreen IT will become the norm and organizations will maintain their on- and off-premise infrastructure and applications.
 IT departments must begin paving the way to achieve Evergreen IT in order to stay competitive, prevent data breaches and remain flexible to react to changes in their business requirements.

 This will not only require a shift in thinking and organizational structures/processes, but the technical ability to surface all end user assets with a central command and control center, like Dashworks, which builds on one version of the truth to initiate and track thousands of end user change events.

 Are you concerned about how Evergreen IT will impact your organization?
 Do you have questions about how to best implement Evergreen IT in your organization?
-Schedule a no-strings-attached 60-minute consultation with one of our specialists to discuss your IT plans for 2017 and beyond, and leverage our decade-worth of experience gleaned from successfully migrating more than 5 million assets.
+Schedule a no-strings-attached 60-minute consultation with one of our specialists to discuss your IT plans for the future, and leverage our more than a decade-worth of experience gleaned from successfully migrating millions of assets.
 Simply click below to schedule your consultation.

 Want to download this article as a PDF?